williamervin7/Airline-Flight-Price-Analysis-with-APIs-Azure/README.md

 # ✈️ Airline Flight Price Analysis with APIs & Azure

 ## 📌 Project Overview
-This project explores airline flight pricing using live data from APIs (e.g., Skyscanner, Amadeus).
+This project explores airline flight pricing using live data from Amadeus APIs.
 The goal is to demonstrate how to:
 - Pull and process dynamic API data.
 - Answer business-relevant questions about flight prices and booking behavior.